-Contemporary Croatian society tends to divide along ruralurban, male-female, and rich-poor lines.
-Generally, urban vandalism of Serb monuments, and protests and threats during Serb events.
+While most minorities are well-integrated and largely accepted in society, some Croatians display anti-Serb attitudes and behavior such as hate speech and graffiti against Serbs, vandalism of Serb monuments, and protests and threats during Serb events.
 Some discrimination against Serbs occurs in the judicial system.